 The click-track player allows:

-- Visual click-track with measure number and beat.
+. a Visual click-track with indication of measure number and beat.

-- Audio click-track with optimal midi-sounds, tested with musicians from Ensemble Klangforum Wien.
+. an Audio click-track with optimized midi-sounds tested with musicians from Ensemble Klangforum Wien.

-- Possibility to start the player on a given bar, and in another tempo (in percent of the original tempo), for instance for rehearsal.
+.
+Possibility to start the player on a given bar and in another tempo (in percent of the original tempo), for instance in rehearsal.

-- Possibility to display the running score (pdf or jpg), using the synchronisation software Maestro [to be re-implemented].
+.
+Possibility to display the running score (pdf or jpg), using the synchronisation software Maestro [to be re-implemented in the future].

 Through the editor, you can easyly edit:

 WebMaestro requires advanced audio skills that are not (yet) available in all browsers.
-Therefore, he is currently only running on Chrome (version 35 and newer) or Safari (version 7 and newer)
+Therefore, he is currently only running on Chrome or Safari.